inmcm/kravatte/Readme.rst

 Kravatte Object
 ---------------

-The basic Kravatte object operates on two Keecak-1600 state matrixes;
+The basic Kravatte object operates on two Keecak-1600 state matrices;
 the collector state and the key state.
 Instantiating a Kravatte object initializes the key state with provided user key and sets the collector state to zeros.